-Fraud filters are a tool used by merchants to help assess if a purchase is fraudulent.
-These fraud filters are customizable and should be based on your industry, customer behavior, and other factors.
-There are many layers or filters that can add on top of each other and in a specific order.
+To prevent fraudulent transactions from being processed, many merchants use fraud filters that identify potentially risky orders.
+Fraud filters are customizable and can be based on your industry, customer behavior, and other factors.
+Filters can be layered on top of each other in a specific order.
 These filters can include:

 - A Daily Velocity Filter: This filter limits the number of transactions that can be processed in a day from the same IP address.

 - Shipping and Billing Mismatch Filter: This filter identifies a transaction that is submitted with different shipping and billing addresses.